cbaggins/aws_wildrydes_terraform/README.md

 ### High Level Overwiew
 This code does the following:
-- Download and extract a copy of the example code (zip) from https://github.com/awslabs/aws-serverless-workshops to ./upload
-- Move the config.js file to ./upload
-- Rename and zip the lambda function then move to ./upload
-- Generate file uploadbucketfiles.tf with list of all www files needing upload to the S3 bucket (Terraform natively can only upload files individually)
 - Create a S3 bucket, Cognito User Pool, IAM Role, Lambda function, API Gateway & DynamoDB
 - Write the cognito user pool id, cognito user pool client id, region name & api gateway invoke_url to ./upload/config.js then upload to the S3 bucket

 The website url will be listed in the terraform apply

-NOTE: You will need to init and apply this config twice so www files are uploaded.

 ### System Requirements
 The following is required:
 - Powershell 4.0+
 - Windows 10

-This is because the code leverages Powershell scripts to download files and inject values into the config.js file.
+This is because the code leverages a Powershell script to inject values into the config.js file.

 ### Known Issues
-Powershell scripts will not be re-evaluated after their initial run.
-If you encounter issues with them you will need to remove them from your state then apply or simply run a full destroy/apply.
+Powershell script are not re-evaluated after their initial run.
+If you encounter issues you will need to remove them from your state then apply or simply run a full destroy/apply.

 ### Usage
 #### Step 1 - Credentials